shazkhan2/Ruby_Challenges/01-Ruby/03-hash-symbols-blocks/06-burger-restaurant/README.md

 #### Back to the kitchen

-`yield` is the keyword you need to execute the block, it will take place in your method to apply on-demand instructions to the patty.
+`block.call` is the expression you need to execute the block, it will take place in your method to apply on-demand instructions to the patty.

 ![Side note](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/burger-restaurant-yield.svg?sanitize=true)

 Upgrade `burger` to welcome a block:
-- Place `yield` where you want to invoke the block
+- Place `block.call` where you want to invoke the block
 - The block will transform the `patty` only

 The method must work **with or without a block**.
 Use the [`block_given?`](https://ruby-doc.org/core-2.7.0/Kernel.html#method-i-block_given-3F) method to detect if a block has been given to `burger` during its call.